rockett-raccoonn/HAHAHA/README.md

 * I'm an ENFP-T, if that matters to you.

+* I have no concept of ponytown discourse.
+Sorry if you see me being buddy buddy with someone you dislike.
+If I don't see right away that they're a weirdo, I'll interact, lol.

 * I'm a furry and have been in the community for as long as I can remember.

 * My favorite animal is the monkey.
 No specific species, though.